hisahi/uncil/docs/API.md

 * A custom allocator can be specified here (`udata` is a pointer that is given to the allocator every time it is called). `alloc` may also be `NULL` in which case Uncil will use the standard `malloc`, `realloc`, `free` functions.
+  Note that if Uncil is compiled with `UNCIL_NOSTDALLOC`, an allocator must be provided, or this function will always return `NULL`.
 * `mmask` specifies a module mask (mmask) to control the available modules.
   All modules that were compiled into the Uncil interpreter are loaded in regardless; the mask only controls which ones are available for